Sean O'Bryan: Career

 He co-starred with William Ragsdale on the series Brother's Keeper.
 Early television work includes guest roles on such television series as Married... with Children, MacGyver, Northern Exposure, Cold Case, Diagnosis: Murder, Quantum Leap, Murder, She Wrote, Chicago Hope, Roswell (season 3 episode 9), Roseanne (season 8 episode 19), Six Feet Under, Criminal Minds, The King of Queens and Dexter.
 More recent television credits include CSI, Bones, Melissa & Joey, Hot In Cleveland, The Mentalist, Leverage.
 He appears in the recurring role of Ron Donahue on The Middle.

 His film credits include Chaplin, Crimson Tide, Phenomenon, Exit to Eden, Out to Sea, Big Fat Liar, Detective, Deck the Halls, I'll Be Home for Christmas, Yes Man, Vantage Point and both Princess Diaries films.
 His more recent films include Playing for Keeps, Olympus Has Fallen, London Has Fallen and Mother's Day.

 Personal life

 O'Bryan moved to Los Angeles in the early 1990s, where he lives with his wife, actress Samantha Follows (sister of Canadian-American actress Megan Follows).
 They married in 1995 and have two daughters.
-His daughter Rowan suffers from cystic fibrosis and is an advocate for the disease.
+His daughter Rowan has cystic fibrosis and is an advocate for the disease.